BIdipta012/paraemt-kundur-two-area-stability/README.md

 This repository contains code and example data for the study:

-> EMT-Based Frequency Stability Assessment of a Modified Kundur Two-Area System Using the Open-Source ParaEMT Simulator (submitted to TENCON 2026).
+> EMT-Based Frequency Stability Assessment of a Modified Kundur Two-Area System Using the Open-Source ParaEMT Simulator

 The project uses the open-source ParaEMT simulator to analyze frequency stability of the modified Kundur two-area benchmark (ParaEMT system 6) under five operating scenarios: